ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   denom: venuscoin
 ```

-The venuscoin balance hasn't changed because the correct amount of venuscoin
-(50) was locked at the creation of the buy order during the previous step.
+The `venuscoin` balance has remained unchanged because the appropriate amount of `venuscoin` (50) was already locked at the time the buy order was created in the previous step.

 ## Perform an Exchange with a Buy Order

-Now, send an order to buy 5marscoin for 15venuscoin:
+To perform an exchange with a buy order, send a transaction to the decentralized exchange to buy 5 `marscoin` for 15 `venuscoin`.
+This is done by running the following command:

 ```
 interchanged tx dex send-buy-order dex channel-0 marscoin 5 venuscoin 15 --from alice --home ~/.venus --node tcp://localhost:26659
 ```

-A buy order is immediately filled on the source chain and the sell order creator
+This buy order will be immediately filled on the Mars chain, and the creator of the sell order will receive 75 `venuscoin` vouchers as payment.
-receives 75 venuscoin vouchers.

-The sell order amount is decreased by the amount of the filled buy order (by
-5marscoin):

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.mars)